-Affiliate Disclaimer: This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
-See full Affiliate Disclosure here.
+Affiliate Disclaimer: This article may contain affiliate links.
+We may earn a small commission if readers clicks through and make a purchase.
+See Affiliate Disclosure here.

 Best Places To See Manatees In Fort Lauderdale

-The most popular way to see manatees in Fort Lauderdale is to join a kayak tour as this gives you the chance to get up close to the manatees and it’s the least disturbing way to see them.
+The most popular way to see manatees in Fort Lauderdale is to join a kayaking tour as this gives you the chance to get up close to the manatees and it’s the least disturbing way to see them.

 There are several different kayaking tours available in Fort Lauderdale however the tour below is the best rated: